SAP-samples/teched2025-AI163/README.md

 Meet George, a Logistics Coordinator at a global manufacturing company.

-Every day, George is responsible for creating, tracking, and managing shipments across multiple transportation partners using SAP Business Network's Global Track and Trace — or GTT for short.
+Every day, George is responsible for creating, tracking, and managing shipments across multiple transportation partners using SAP Business Networks Global Track and Trace — or GTT for short.
 His job is to ensure that every delivery — from raw materials to finished goods — reaches the customer on time and in full.

 #### Persona — Logistics Coordinator